 James E. Brau, Director

 The Center for High Energy Physics (CHEP) enhances the physics research activities at Oregon by sponsoring seminars on topics in high-energy physics, hosting visiting scientists, supporting graduate student research, aiding interaction between experimental activities and theoretical investigations of Oregon scientists, and fostering communication of research to the broader community.

-The Center for Latino and Latina and Latin American Studies (CLLAS) provides an interdisciplinary platform to facilitate collaborative research, scholarship, and community outreach efforts focused on Latin America and U.S. Latino populations.
+The Center for Latino and Latin American Studies (CLLAS) provides an interdisciplinary platform to facilitate collaborative research, scholarship, and community outreach efforts focused on Latin America and U.S. Latino populations.

 Center for the Study of Women in Society

 This multidisciplinary research center generates, supports, and disseminates research on gender and all aspects of women’s lives.
 A member of the National Council for Research on Women, the center is one of ninety-five women’s research and policy facilities in the United States and among 300 such centers in more than eighty countries.

 Housed within the College of Education, the Center on Human Development (CHD) conducts research, technical assistance, interdisciplinary training, and community services activities focused on individuals with disabilities, and individuals who are at risk for disabilities, from birth through adulthood.
 The University Center for Excellence in Developmental Disabilities performs management and coordination functions for CHD, and together they conduct research, services, and training to improve the quality of life for all persons with developmental disabilities and their families.

 Elizabeth A. Stormshak, Director

 The Child and Family Center staff is dedicated to understanding and promoting mental health and resilience within families in all cultural communities.
 The institute conducts research on social-emotional development from infancy through adolescence and provides innovative assessment, prevention, and intervention services for children and families.

 Community Service Center